 Michael John Goodman

 Dr Michael John Goodman is an independent researcher, writer and educator who uses art and design as modes of enquiry to bring together objects and artefacts so that we may see them in new ways.
+He has most recently created the Kelmscott Chaucer Online, a website that allows users to explore 'the most beautiful book ever printed', alongside the online exhibition 'Paint the Picture to Word: Shakespeare Illustration and Artificial Intelligence Art'.
 He is the creator of the Victorian Illustrated Shakespeare Archive, an open-access online resource that contains over 3000 illustrations from the most significant illustrated Shakespeare editions in the Victorian period.
-His most recent project is 'Paint the Picture to the Word: Shakespeare Illustration & AI Art' and is available here.